joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/16/movies/the-art-of-political-murder-review-behind-a-bishops-assassination.html?searchResultPosition=1

 **I Was the Homeland Security Adviser to Trump.
 We’re Being Hacked.**\
-`The magnitude of this national security hack is hard to overstate.`\
+`The magnitude of this national security breach is hard to overstate.`\
 https://nytimes.com/2020/12/16/opinion/fireeye-solarwinds-russia-hack.html?searchResultPosition=2

 **Facebook reverses postelection algorithm changes that boosted news from authoritative sources.**\